L1nwatch/L1nwatch.github.io/index.md

 quality across four endpoints at this simple scene, test if the command is successfully conveyed, and if the TV rightly responds, and so on.
 Some tasks are listed below:

-* Team Management: import Agile/DevOps to the team, build CI/CD testing workflow, improve 230% the team’s efficacy and cut down 19% test period in 20+ versions
+* `Team Management`: import Agile/DevOps to the team, build CI/CD testing workflow, improve 230% the team’s efficacy and cut down 19% test period in 20+ versions
-* IoT Test Framework: create a test framework(Python) based on the ‘keyword/data drive test’ theory, and offer 44+ automation test methods for the IoT Test Scene
+* `IoT Test Framework`: create a test framework(Python) based on the ‘keyword/data drive test’ theory, and offer 44+ automation test methods for the IoT Test Scene
-* Scene Automation Test Scripts: based on the framework, autotest IoT scene (i.e. Control door locks by robot arms and then invoke APIs to check these devices’ cloud status)
+* `Scene Automation Test Scripts`: based on the framework, autotest IoT scene (i.e. Control door locks by robot arms and then invoke APIs to check these devices’ cloud status)

 ### Sangfor